vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Usage:**

   Watch an expression or a computed function on the Vue instance for changes.
 The callback gets called with the new value and the old value.
-The expression only accepts simple dot-delimited paths.
-For more complex expression, use a function instead.
+The expression only accepts dot-delimited paths.
+For more complex expressions, use a function instead.

 <p class="tip">Note: when mutating (rather than replacing) an Object or an Array, the old value will be the same as new value because they reference the same Object/Array.
 Vue doesn't keep a copy of the pre-mutate value.</p>